tremho/odp-documentation/bookshelf/Shelf 1 Getting Started/overview/src/concepts/EC_Services.md

 ### FF-A
-The Firmware Framework Memory Management Protocol [(Spec)](https://developer.arm.com/documentation/den0140/latest/) describes the relationship of a hypervisor controlling a set of secure memory partitiions with configurable access and ownership attributes and the protocol for exchanging information between these virtualized contexts.
+The Firmware Framework Memory Management Protocol [(Spec)](https://developer.arm.com/documentation/den0140/latest/) describes the relationship of a hypervisor controlling a set of secure memory partitions with configurable access and ownership attributes and the protocol for exchanging information between these virtualized contexts.

 FF-A is available for Arm devices only.
 A common solution for x64 is still in development.
 For x64 implementations, use of SMM is employed to orchestrate hypervisor access using the [Hafnium] Rust product.